SHARIFsGIT/GUI-inside-a-docker-container/README.md

 sudo docker build --no-cache --pull -t robokudo_container .
 ```

-Wait until downloading the packages and finish all the steps.
+Wait until download the packages and finish all the steps.
 If you got an error like:
 >Could not find a version that satisfies the requirement open3d~=0.15.2(from -r requirements.txt)

 add this line `RUN python3 -m pip install --no-cache-dir --upgrade open3d` to your docker file after `RUN python3 -m pip install --upgrade pip` and now build the docker again with `sudo docker build --no-cache --pull -t robokudo_container .`
-If so far works perfectly then our next step is to go inside of the docker and check either open3d works properly or not.
+If so far works perfectly then our next step is to go inside of the docker and check whether open3d works properly or not.
 To go inside of our build image:
 ```
 sudo docker run --rm -it robokudo_container
 ```

-Now you are inside of the docker image and for checking open3d workes or not just write `python3` then `import open3d`.
+Now you are inside of the docker image and for checking open3d works or not just write `python3` then `import open3d`.
 If you see libraries required then install the libraries inside the docker with
 ```
 apt-get update && apt-get install --no-install-recommends -y \
 libgl1 \